Papilloma: Signs and symptoms

-A benign papillomatous tumor is derived from epithelium, with cauliflower-like projections that arise from the mucosal surface.
+Papillomas are benign epithelial tumors characterized by exophytic papillary growth.
 It may appear white or normal-colored.
 It may be pedunculated or sessile.
 The typical size range is 1–5 cm.
 Neither sex is significantly more likely to develop papillomas.
 The most common site is the palate–uvula area, followed by tongue and lips.
 Durations range from weeks to 10 or more years.

 Presence of HPV

 Immunoperoxidase stains have identified antigens of the human papillomavirus (HPV) types 6 and 11 in approximately 50% of cases of squamous cell papilloma.

 Prognosis

-There is no evidence that papilloma tissue is itself premalignant, despite HPV's frequent connection to later development of cancers.
+Papillomas are benign epithelial lesions commonly associated with human papillomavirus (HPV), while certain HPV types are linked to cancer development.

 Differential diagnosis

 Other conditions which may present similar symptoms (and which are also caused by HPV infections) include: